robinsillem/SecurityTraining/Attacks/Session hijacking via MITM.md

 Exercise 5: Secure cookies
 -----

 Building secure apps is all about defence in depth - putting in many layers of defence.
 These layers may overlap and appear redundant because of other defences, but the idea is that if an attacker gets through one layer he hasn't breached the whole thing.
-So we'll start by applying a simple (and insufficient) fix for the session cookies - this is for the Jade\_Express\_MySql.
+So we'll start by applying a simple (and insufficient) fix for the session cookies - this is for the Jade\_Express\_MySql sample.
 Find where the cookies are specified, in server.js, and force them to be secure.
 This means they will only be transported via a secure transport protocol.
 Now click around on the sample app and watch the traffic with Fiddler.
 Nothing has changed!
 That's because the way cookies work is that they are stored by the browser and sent automatically with requests to the domain they are associated with, and the browser still has the old cookie.
 Go into the browser dev tools, delete the connect.sid cookie for the 10.10.10.20 site and try logging in.
 It seems to work, but you're clearly not logged in - you don't see your name and you can't add new posts.
 Basically you've broken it - you were using HTTP and you told it not to transport cookies over HTTP so you haven't got the cookie and the server can't tie your requests to any particular session.
 Fiddler will still complain about the password appearing in clear, too.

 So we need to stop the system from using HTTP.
 One rather brutal way would be to stop the server listening to HTTP traffic altogether.
 However, this is going to be a very bad user experience for anyone navigating to the site with an HTTP URL - the connection will fail altogether.